bytedance/Elkeid/plugins/scanner_clamav/README-zh_CN.md

 ## License
-Yara Scanner plugin is distributed under the Apache-2.0 license.
+Clamav Scanner plugin is distributed under the Apache-2.0 license.